 Let’s not put the cart before the horse, so to speak.
 Before you can fill your trip agenda with a ton of awesome activities, you need to figure out your home base!

 Making a trip to Boulder, Colorado means picking somewhere amazing to be able to rest and recharge after full days of sight seeing.
-And like many travelers, I find myself turning to Airbnb more often than hotels these days.
-And luckily Boulder has some beautiful Airbnb options to choose from.
+And like many travelers, I find myself turning to short term rentals more often than hotels these days.
+And luckily Boulder has some beautiful options to choose from.

 – Designed by an architect in the 1920s, this two bedroom, 1 bathroom bungalow guesthouse is modern, inviting, and centrally located